 “Don’t blink.
 You might miss something.”

 Released in 2012, the title of the movie “Travelling Salesman” hints towards the celebrated mathematical problem of P versus NP.
-The US Government brings together four prominent mathematicians in a bid to solve this equation, and tries to bribe each of them to sell their part of the equation.
+The US Government brings together four prominent mathematicians in a bid to solve this equation and tries to bribe each of them to sell their part of the equation.
 The offer brings forth a severe ethical dilemma in front of the Mathematicians, as they believe that this singular algorithm mathematical solution can change the way the world works around us, giving almost unrestricted access to all data on the face of the planet to the USA.
 Although the movie has a mathematical equation at the heart of it, it touches upon the human psyche and ethical duties.
 One of the most awarded Mathematics movies ever, this movie won the Best Feature Film Award at Silicon Valley Film Festival in 2012, also getting nominated at the New York Film Festival.

 The Calculus of Love

-Written and Directed by Dan Clifton and starring Keith Allen as Mathematician AG Bowers, this 15-minute long short film explores the 250 year old problem known as Goldbach Conjecture.
-In the movie, AG Bowers starts receiving anonymous letters that hint at the solution of the problem, and the Mathematician devotes all his life in finding a solution to it.
+Written and Directed by Dan Clifton and starring Keith Allen as Mathematician AG Bowers, this 15-minute long short film explores the 250-year-old problem known as Goldbach Conjecture.
+In the movie, AG Bowers starts receiving anonymous letters that hint at the solution of the problem, and the Mathematician devotes all his life to finding a solution to it.
 The movie not just familiarises the viewers with an engaging Mathematical concept, but it also shows the inner desire of Bowers to attain glory by solving the conjecture at all costs, which makes it one of the most remarkable Mathematics movies, albeit a short one.

 The Man Who Knew Infinity